Cyberstacean/CSS-Maze/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.arcadetoken.net/josh/maze/1/)

 This was an idea to play with CSS animations.
-THe original Idea was to have sperate rooms that would showcase different CSS animation.
+The original Idea was to have sperate rooms that would showcase different CSS animation.
 Currently there is only 1 room, an Ocean view.

 ### Built With